 I am constantly surprised how often I see people leaving all the lights on in their house, or leaving the TV on when they aren’t even in the room, or leaving the water in the kitchen sink running while they rummage through the fridge.
 If you didn’t grow up in a home with energy conscious parents, then you probably have some long-held habits that are increasing your bills.

-I think the first step to tackling utility bills is being more conscious of our usage.
+The first step to tackling utility bills is being more conscious of our usage.
 Much of it is a change in mindset and learning to be more aware.
 Here are a few ideas to keep yourself (and your family) in check and to help build new habits:

 - Turn out the lights when you leave the room.